qlik-bots/QlikBotNode/README.md

 ### Contributing

-- Make sure you have completed all of the steps in [Open Source at Qlik](https://github.com/qlik-bots/open-source) or [Open Source at Qlik](https://github.com/qlik-oss/open-source)
+- Make sure you have completed all of the steps in https://github.com/qlik-bots/open-source or https://github.com/qlik-oss/open-source
 - Make sure that your working branch is ```v1``` and not ```master```
 - Run ```gulp lint``` and make sure the code is without errors and warnings before committing
 - All variables are camelCase but the database fields are with underscore like `user_id`